-The distribution of workers by job category and gender is shown in Figure 2.
-As reported by Fernald, individual job titles were grouped together into job categories.
-This is because there were either too few workers or health events within a particular job title, thereby limiting the type of analyses that could be conducted.
+The distribution of workers by gender and job category is shown in Figure 2.
+As reported by Fernald, individual job titles were grouped together into 10 job categories.
+This is because there were either too few workers or health events within a particular job title, thereby limiting the types of analyses that could be conducted.
 Men and women were not distributed equally among the various job categories.
-Fifty-nine percent of the men were classified as white-collar workers compared with 41 percent of the female work force.
+Fifty-nine percent of the men were classified as white-collar workers compared with approximately 42 percent of the female work force.
 More than half of the female workers (52 percent) were Clerical or Service workers.